VidCruiter Logo

 Ask a variation that focuses on the job requirements: “This position requires X, Y, and Z. What skills or qualifications do you have that demonstrate you’d do well in this role?”

 “I can see a child’s drawing on your wall.
-How many kids have you got?”
+How many kids do you have?”

 Red X Why you shouldn’t ask it: